-- If an inner body is contained (directly or indirectly) in an outer body, a declaration that is in scope in the inner body but is not in scope in the outer body hides a declaration that is in scope in the outer body.
-(In particular, a declaration inherited by a nested class or interface hides a declaration of the containing body.) - An un-shared declaration occurring directly in the body of a class containing the program element hides a declaration inherited by the class. - An actual declaration hides the declaration it refines. - A declaration occurring in a body containing the program element hides a declaration imported by the compilation unit containing the body or implicitly imported from the module ceylon.language. - A toplevel declaration of the package containing the program element hides a declaration implicitly imported from the module ceylon.language. - A declaration explicitly imported by the compilation unit containing the program element hides a declaration implicitly imported from the module ceylon.language. - A declaration explicitly imported by the compilation unit containing the program element hides a toplevel declaration of the package containing the compilation unit. - A declaration explicitly imported by name in the compilation unit containing the program element hides a declaration explicitly imported by wildcard in the compilation unit.
+- If an inner body is contained (directly or indirectly) in an outer body, then a declaration that is in scope in the inner body, but is not in scope in the outer body, hides a declaration that is in scope in the outer body.
+In particular, a declaration inherited by a nested class or interface hides a declaration of the containing body. - An un-shared declaration occurring directly in the body of a class containing the program element, or imported into the local namespace of the class body, hides a declaration inherited by the class. - An actual declaration hides the declaration it refines. - A declaration occurring in a body containing the program element, or imported into the local namespace of a body containing the program element, hides a declaration imported into the toplevel namespace of the compilation unit containing the program element or implicitly imported from the module ceylon.language. - A toplevel declaration of the package containing the program element hides a declaration implicitly imported from the module ceylon.language. - A declaration imported into the toplevel namespace of the compilation unit containing the program element, or into the local namespace of a body containing the program element, hides a toplevel declaration of the package containing the compilation unit in which the program element occurs. - A declaration explicitly imported by name into a namespace containing the program element hides a declaration imported by wildcard into the same namespace.